Clinical Teaching Fellow

 J.D.
 Harvard Law School, 2008

-Brandon Weiss is a Clinical Teaching Fellow at UCLA School of Law.
-During this two-year fellowship program, designed to prepare fellows to obtain a permanent clinical law faculty position, he will engage in clinical teaching and research in areas related to community economic development, housing policy and public interest law.
+Brandon Weiss engages in teaching and research in areas related to community economic development, housing policy, and public interest law.

 Weiss most recently practiced law at Bocarsly Emden Cowan Esmail & Arndt LLP, a boutique law firm in Los Angeles specializing in the acquisition, financing, and development of affordable housing and community development projects, primarily in transactions involving the federal Low-Income Housing Tax Credit program.
 Prior to joining Bocarsly Emden, he designed and implemented a legal project to preserve the affordability of at-risk subsidized housing in Los Angeles as a Skadden Fellow and Equal Justice Works AmeriCorps Legal Fellow with the Community Development Project of Public Counsel Law Center.